-Medicines will be kept in a locked secure box.
+Medicines are normally kept in a locked cupboard in the school office but due to COVID and restricting access to the school office all medicines are currently stored in the relevant classroom of the pupil.
 If refrigeration is required then they will be placed in an airtight container marked medicines in the fridge.